Caius Boat Club: Recent times

-Caius Boat Club has a strong tradition of encouraging its athletes to trial for the university boat club CUBC (and formerly CULRC and CUWBC).
+Caius Boat Club has a strong tradition of developing its athletes to trial for the university boat club CUBC (and formerly CULRC and CUWBC).
 In 2014 there were Caians in both the men and women's Blue Boat, Goldie, the CUWBC Lightweight boat and the men's lightweight spare pair.
+This tradition has continued into the present day.
+In the Cambridge clean sweep of The Boat Race 2023, two members of the Goldie crew, one from Blondie, one from the men's spare pair, one from the women's spare pair, and one further openweight men's spare all learnt to row at CBC.